Why and How to Practice User Advocacy in User Experience Design

 By opting in for web analytics tools or application performance monitoring features, you can collect session time data, user actions, as well as errors that your users encounter.
 This is valuable information about how your users interact with your software, but you still need to decipher this information before you can understand what exactly frustrates your leaving customers and how you should fix it.

 Deciphering is, yet again, mostly about your guesses and assumptions.
-When our customers tried to adopt this approach before turning to us, they failed because even though the data they gained allowed them to focus on a specific feature, they were still just experimenting with the improvement attempts.
+When our clients tried to adopt this approach before turning to us, they failed because even though the data they gained allowed them to focus on a specific feature, they were still just experimenting with the improvement attempts.
 In short, without professional help this option may drain your budget but won’t necessarily give you the improvements you want.

 Option 3: Practice user advocacy

-At last, the option ScienceSoft always suggests to our customers.
+At last, the option ScienceSoft always suggests to our clients.
 User advocacy implies close-knit cooperation with real users of your software, which allows receiving real and clearly-defined feedback.
 This feedback is carefully analyzed, verified with different test groups, and then reshaped into personas and scenarios that lay the basis for detailed user journey maps.

 Only by using these maps a designer can create wireframes that, in the end, truly answer all the needs and interests of the user base.
 At ScienceSoft, we apply this practice to both from-scratch projects (like in this UX design based on full 15 personas) and redesign cases (like in this in-depth UX audit of an existing web solution) and always get positive results.